20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Kawasan Falls, Badian, Cebu

-Apart from soaking into the cold waters of the waterfall, you can also go canyoneering – one of the most exhilarating things to do when you visit the Kawasan Falls.
+Apart from soaking in the cold waters of the waterfall, you can also go canyoneering – one of the most exhilarating things to do when you visit the Kawasan Falls.

 Inambakan Falls (Cebu Island)

 Situated in the south of Cebu City, Inambakan Falls is a multi-tiered waterfall located in the town of Ginatilan.
-The waterfalls have their own charms that every traveler would definitely fall in love with!
+The waterfalls have their charms that every traveler would fall in love with!
 With around five different levels of fall, Inamabakan Falls is a wide waterfall that is approximately 30 meters tall.
-If you are in a place that is less crowded, visiting this waterfall could be one of your options!
-I must say that this is actually an underrated waterfall in South Cebu.
+If you are in a less crowded place, visiting this waterfall could be one of your options!
+I must say that this is an underrated waterfall in South Cebu.

 Asik-asik Falls (North Cotabato)